coderefinery/git-collaborative/content/centralized.md

 ### 7. Browse the network of branches and commits

-After you have pushed your branch and other participants have too, browse the network of branches and commits and discuss with others what you see.
+After you have pushed your branch and other participants have too, browse the network of branches and commits (on GitHub click on Insights -> Network) and discuss with others what you see.

 ### 8. Submit a pull request